Manu Ferrera: As a trainer

 Ferrera, who got an education as a physiotherapist in the early 90s.
-Afterwards, Ferrera trained JS Racour, a team of the second provincial series in Belgium.
-After this, he shortly worked as a representative of the sports brand Puma.
+Afterwards, Ferrera trained JS Racour, a team from the second provincial series in Belgium.
+After this, he worked briefly as a representative of the sports brand Puma.
 In 1992, he became a youth trainer at RFC Seraing, where he worked himself up very quickly.
 Firstly, he was the trainer-assistant of Georges Heylens, subsequently he became the head coach himself.
 During the 1995/96 season, he replaced coach Jean Thissen after the first match.

 After the season, Seraing was taken over by the neighbouring Standard de Liège, which made Ferrera move to RSC Anderlecht, where he worked as a youth trainer and scout.
 He worked closely together in that period with players such as Oleg Iachtchouk, Mark De Man, Tom Soetaers, Xavier Chen, and Olivier Deschacht.

-In 2000 Enzo Scifo wanted to investigate in Sporting Charleroi.
+In 2000, Enzo Scifo wanted to investigate in Sporting Charleroi.
 The former Gouden Schoen did not want to start as a coach himself directly and therefore asked for Emilio Ferrera as a trainer.
 He refused, after which Scifo asked his brother Manu.
-He succeeded in March 2000 Raymond Mommens and managed to keep the team in First Division.
-In November, he was nevertheless dismissed himself.
+He succeeded in March 2000 Raymond Mommens and managed to keep the team in the First Division.
+In November, he was nevertheless dismissed.
 Afterwards, he required 8 million Belgian Francs (about €200,000) compensation for this dismissal.

-In April 2001, Ferrera became coach of his former team Eendracht Aalst.
+In April 2001, Ferrera became the coach of his former team Eendracht Aalst.
 Once again, he managed to keep the team in First Division.
-In the next season, Aalst started splendidly, but than the team got a downfall.
+In the next season, Aalst started splendidly, but then the team got a downfall.
 After the winter break, the Spanish-Belgian coach was dismissed.